-In addition, under the 2007 Stock Option and Incentive Plan, all outstanding stock options shall become fully exercisable, and all other awards with time-based vesting, conditions or restrictions will become fully vested and nonforfeitable in the event of a sale event, unless assumed or substituted.
-A "sale event" is defined as: (1) the dissolution or liquidation of the Company; (2) the sale of all or substantially all of the assets of the Company on a consolidated basis to an unrelated person or entity; (3) a merger, reorganization, or consolidation in which the outstanding shares of Common Stock are converted into or exchanged for securities of the successor entity and the holders of the Company's outstanding voting power immediately prior to such transaction do not own a majority of the outstanding voting power of the successor entity immediately upon completion of such transaction; or (4) the sale of all of the Common Stock of the Company to an unrelated person or entity.
+Under the 2007 Stock Option and Incentive Plan, all outstanding stock options shall become fully exercisable, all other awards with time-based vesting, conditions or restrictions shall become fully vested and nonforfeitable, and all other awards with conditions and restrictions relating to the attainment of performance goals may become vested and nonforfeitable in connection with a sale event in the administrator's discretion, unless assumed or substituted except with respect to awards granted to Dr. Kahane in connection with his hiring in accordance with the grant agreements.
+A "sale event" is defined as: (1) our dissolution or liquidation; (2) the sale of all or substantially all of our assets on a consolidated basis to an unrelated person or entity; (3) a merger, reorganization, or consolidation in which the outstanding shares of our common stock are converted into or exchanged for securities of the successor entity and the holders of our outstanding voting power immediately prior to such transaction do not own a majority of the outstanding voting power of the successor entity immediately upon completion of such transaction; or (4) the sale of all of our common stock to an unrelated person or entity.

-The table below reflects the acceleration of stock options and RSUs for each of the NEOs, upon the consummation of any acquisition or sale event, in each case as of December 31, 2010:
+The table below reflects the acceleration of stock options and RSUs for each of the NEOs upon the consummation of a sale event as of December 31, 2011: